ros-controls/realtime_tools/doc/index.rst

 Realtime Publisher
 ------------------
 The ``realtime_tools::RealtimePublisher`` allows users that write C++ ros2_controllers to publish messages on a ROS topic from a hard realtime loop.
 The normal ROS publisher is not realtime safe, and should not be used from within the update loop of a realtime controller.
 The realtime publisher is a wrapper around the ROS publisher; the wrapper creates an extra non-realtime thread that publishes messages on a ROS topic.
-The example below shows a typical usage of the realtime publisher in the ``on_configure()`` and ``update()`` methods of a realtime controller:
+The example below shows a typical usage of the realtime publisher in the ``on_configure()`` (non-realtime method) and ``update()`` (realtime method) methods of a realtime controller:

 .. code-block:: cpp